sunfounder/3in1-kit/docs/source/learning_project/ar_use_internal_library.rst

 .. image:: img/circuit_6.2_servo.png

-In this example, we use PWM pin 9 to drive the Servo, and get the orange wire of the servo connected to the PWM pin 9, the red one to 5V, and the brown one to GND.
+In this project, we use PWM pin 9 to drive the Servo, and get the orange wire of the servo connected to the PWM pin 9, the red one to 5V, and the brown one to GND.